Adam Wybe

-Adam Wybe, also known as Adam Wiebe (born July 12, 1584 in Harlingen, Friesland, died in 1653 in Danzig), was an engineer and inventor of Dutch origin, active mainly in Danzig (Gdańsk) in the Polish–Lithuanian Commonwealth.
+Adam Wybe (born July 12, 1584 in Harlingen, Friesland, died in 1653 in Danzig), also known as Adam Wiebe, was an engineer and inventor of Dutch origin, active mainly in Danzig (Gdańsk) in the Polish–Lithuanian Commonwealth.
 His work includes the world's first cable car on multiple supports in 1644.
 It was the biggest built until the end of the 19th century.